Voacanga africana: Uses

 The plant contains a large number of alkaloids related to the anti-addiction medication ibogaine, including some of the only known naturally occurring CB1 receptor antagonists.
 One of the plant's alkaloids, voacangine, has been used as a precursor in the semi-synthesis of ibogaine.
 Voacamidine and voacamine cleavage can be used to increase voacangine yield.
 While small amounts of ibogaine are found in Voacanga africana root bark, they do not occur in sufficient quantity to have medicinal or psychoactive effects.
 Extracts from the plant are also used in the production of vinpocetine, a medication used to treat Alzheimer's disease, and vinblastine, used to treat leukemia.

 The 1998 Encyclopedia of Psychoactive Plants by Christian Rätsch included an entry on the Voacanga genus, which claimed that various members of the genus are used in West Africa for their psychoactive effects.
 Since 2007, more specific, unsubstantiated rumors have circulated that the bark and seeds of the tree are used in Ghana as a poison, stimulant, and ceremonial psychedelic due to an edit made to a Wikipedia article about the plant by a Ghanaian businessman who linked to a website advertising the seeds.
-A 2009 study by the National Institute of Health Sciences in Tokyo, Japan found that the Voacanga africana seed and bark products were in fact from a few different, but closely related species and contained some alkaloids including ibogaine, voacanga and tabersonine.
+A 2009 study by the National Institute of Health Sciences in Tokyo, Japan found that the seed and bark products sold online as Voacanga africana could be characterized as two distinct "chemical types": a "tabersonine" type and an "ibogaine" type.
+This finding was later used by historian Timmy Vilgiate to support the theory that the Voacanga africana plants sold in the online ethnobotanical market might consist of multiple distinct species.